-There’s SO much you can do with what you already have, to give your space (and your furniture) a little facelift.
-Here are 8 ways to upcycle your existing furniture on a super tight budget.
+There’s really so much you can do with what you already have, to give your furniture (and in turn an entire room) a little facelift.
+Here are 8 ways to upcycle your furniture on a super tight budget.

 Before we get started, one quick note.
 Prior to starting a project like this, I do a quick furniture audit.
 I’ll ask myself these three questions…